Boston police investigating after teen shot in Hyde Park

 The victim’s best friend told police a car pulled up, asked the boys if they lived in the area, took off, and then came back and started shooting.

-“[My friend] started yelling, ‘I’m shot, got shot, got shot,’” said the victim’s friend.
+“[My friend] started yelling, ‘I’m shot, I got shot, I got shot,’” said the victim’s friend.

 After calling 911, the teenagers were taken to the hospital by area resident Marcel Cannon.